aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 ## Prerequisites

-- **AWS Config** must be enabled in the account and Region where you deploy this conformance pack.
+- **AWS Config** must be enabled in all accounts and Regions where you deploy this conformance pack.
+This template supports both single-account deployment (`put-conformance-pack`) and organization-wide deployment (`put-organization-conformance-pack`).
-- No additional prerequisite resources are required for the base template.
 - **Extended version only**: Deploy the prerequisites CloudFormation template (`crcd-conformance-pack-prerequisites.yaml`) first to create the required Lambda functions.
 See [Extended Version](#extended-version) below.